solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 ## Proposed Solution

-Following the approach taken by Aave, we can lean on a crucial feature of i-tokens: although the token holding amounts are constantly changing, each token holder's proportion of total supply stays the same.
+Following the approach taken by Aave, we can lean on a crucial feature of i-tokens: although the holding's token amount is constantly changing, each token holder's proportion of total supply stays the same.
 Therefore, we can satisfy the fungibility requirement for tokens on proportional ownership.
-The actual token amounts used for token transfers / mints / burns are just an interface, and everything is converted to proportional shares inside the program.
+The token amount used for token transfers / mints / burns is just an interface, and everything is converted to proportional shares inside the program.

 Let's go through an example.
 Imagine we have an i-token mint with a total of